More than 2k people take part in rainy Patriot Day Run

 |0

-This work, More than 2k people take part in rainy Patriot Day Run [Image 6 of 6], by Monica Guthrie, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, More than 2k people take part in rainy Patriot Day Run, by Monica Guthrie, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.